cortinico/ktfmt-gradle/README.md

 Those two tasks will invoke `ktfmt` on the **whole module**.
 More specific tasks are avialable based on the module type.

+Additionally, the plugin will create check/format tasks for top-level Kotlin script files:

+- `ktfmtCheckScript` that will check if the top-level script files in your module is ktfmt-compliant
+- `ktfmtFormatScript` that will reformat top-level script files with ktfmt

 #### Jvm/Js Modules

 For Jvm/Js modules, the plugin will create a check/format task for **every source set**.
 For example, jvm modules will